Anna-Stacy/gencg_h2501/WeeklyJournals/Week_13.md

 [Image: Near-final composition showing gradient transitions and stars fading in/out.]

 ## Influences & References
-The workshop process itself became the influence.
-Iteration is part of generative practice: you tweak a parameter, the system surprises you, and you decide whether that surprise is a gift or a crime.
-Conceptually, I leaned into systematic variation, one object, many states, because it aligns with the sun/moon duality and keeps the sketch from becoming a random scene collage.
+Based on Adelbert Ames Jr. (1880-1955).
+I leaned into systematic variation, one object, many states, because it aligns with the sun/moon duality and keeps the sketch from becoming a random scene collage.

 ## Algorithmic Thinking
 The algorithm became interpolation-driven.
 Compute a normalized value from the rotation angle (so rotation maps to a 0–1 state), apply easing so it transitions smoothly, then use that eased value to blend colors (lerpColor) and fade details (stars in night, rays in day).
 The machine imaginaire is: a single hidden dial controls the whole universe, and the viewer spins that dial with their hand.